 The CDC provides specific guidance for individuals who are on home isolation regarding when the isolation may end.
-Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings ✓.
-The latest guidance can be found here.
+Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings.

 Staff Absenteeism

 - Instructional staff will call into the Absence Management System (AESOP-Frontline, formerly known as AESOP) when they are absent due to illness.
 Substitutes will be provided as necessary and as requested. - The instructional departments will develop a plan to monitor absenteeism of staff, cross-train staff, and create a roster of trained back-up staff. - The instructional departments will monitor absenteeism of students and staff, cross train staff, and create a roster of trained back-up staff.